 You can configure alerts on the SNMP sensors you have created from the Alerts section of the device:

-Domotz will ask you to choose one among the sensors you have already created (it will also prompt here in case wont to to create a new one):
+Domotz will ask you to choose one of the sensors you have already created (and it will also prompt you to create a new one if desired):

-After chosen a sensor, you will be finally able to configure the alert, by assigning a Name, a Condition, and the Communication Channel for the alert:
+After choosing a sensor, you will be able to configure the alert.
+Assign a Name, Condition, and the Communication Channel for the alert: